You have Questions and we have all the Answers in the FAQ LINK.

 As a Philosophy, We believe that when ELITE players come together and are surrounded by other Elite players their overall play and Skill sets are Elevated Exponentially.
 Duke's Coaches are constantly monitoring and placing boys in the Best possible position to not only Compete but also Develop and take their game to a higher level.
 Duke's Club Teams Compete in Top Level Tournament Settings so they constantly draw the Notice of College Coaches and in turn Duke's Coaches are Active in communicating and having meaningful exchanges with these College Coaches that has translated into a College Matriculation Rate of OVER 94% with the Duke's ELITE High School Players since our Inception.

-Duke's Lacrosse Club is Unmatched in the Club Lacrosse Industry for not only the QUALITY of it's Player's but also for the RESPECT the Club receives from College Coaches.
+Duke's Lacrosse Club Stands alone in the Lacrosse Industry for not only the QUALITY of it's Player's but also for the RESPECT the Club receives from College Coaches.
 The Club's Knowledge, Experience and Direct/Honest Approach to Recruiting where a Boy and his family come FIRST is what sets us Apart.
-Remember, Duke's Lacrosse Club is NON PROFIT AND NO FEE so there are No outside Interests to Influence the process.
+Just ask past Player's/Alumni like TUCKER DURKIN, JORDAN WOLF, NIKO AMATO or MATT RAMBO and Remember at the same time that Duke's Lacrosse Club is NON PROFIT AND NO FEE so there are No outside Interests to Influence the Club Experience.

 HOW DO I JOIN DUKE'S LACROSSE CLUB?